The best Assassin Creed games, ranked

 Assassin’s Creed is a franchise that has gone through many changes but has endured to become one of the most loved around.

 This got us thinking: which is the best Assassin’s Creed game of them all?
-Well, our pick would still be the majestic Assassin’s Creed II with Black Flag close behind.
+Well, our pick would still be the majestic Assassin’s Creed II with Assassin's Creed: Odyssey close behind.

 - These are the best PS4 Games